worldmaking/datt3074/index.md

 **[Via e-Class](https://eclass.yorku.ca/mod/assign/view.php?id=3731005)**

-Make a patch that can generate new ring tones for your phone.
-This is a generative patch: each time the patch runs, it produces a ring tone that sounds a little different.
-Your ring tone will be 25 seconds long.
+You will make a patch that can generate new ring tones for your phone.
+This is a generative patch: **each time the patch runs, it produces a ring tone that sounds a little different.** Your ring tone will be 25 seconds long.
 It can be stereo if you want, but mono (single channel) is fine -- not all phones have stereo speakers.

-Be sure to follow all the [general procedures for assignment patches](#general-procedures-for-assignment-patches)

 Start from the template patch here: press the button below to copy the patch to your clipboard, and then open Max and select `File -> New From Clipboard`, then save that patch as "assignment1.maxpat":